Linear Extensions of Rotor-Routing in Directed Graphs: Reachability Problems: Legal reachability in GRM multigraphs

 .5cm

 .5cm The challenge lies in the fact that multiple routing vectors $\phi$ may satisfy the equation $(r', \sigma') = (r, \sigma) + \cL(\phi) $.
 Among these, some routing vectors may admit a legal routing sequence, while others may not.
+We prove: